masari-project/masari-project.github.io/CLI wallet guide/guide.md

 ### Basics

+Open a terminal and navigate to the folder where you extracted the download of the CLI wallet into, in this case it's

+`cd /home/fire/masari-linux-x64-v0.3.0.0`

+and start the daemon with `./masarid`.

 ![synced](https://github.com/Satori-Nakamoto/simplewallet-guide/blob/master/synced.png)

 After the daemon is synced, open a new terminal tab with Ctrl + Shift + t.
 Start the CLI wallet with: